March 26, 2020

 We are actively admitting new patients because hospitals and clinics are trying to keep patients out of hospitals and under the watchful eye of home health care clinicians.
 Patients with known exposure or confirmed cases of COVID-19 will be admitted on a case by case basis dependent on staffing and supply of PPE.
 Our intake department conducts a pre-admission screening call to ensure safety for you and your patients.

 **Please call the office prior to coming in for supplies.
-We will gather your supplies in advance and deliver them to you curbside.
-Please let us know when you’ll be out front and someone can bring the supplies to your car.
+We will gather your supplies in advance and have them ready for you to pick up.

 ADMISSION PAPERWORK, NOMNC SUBMISSION AND ALL OTHER PAPERWORK

-Please submit ALL signed paperwork only by scanning and emailing to our Medical Records Coordinator- Annette Thorsted at firstname.lastname@example.org
+Consider submitting signed paperwork by scanning and emailing to our Medical Records Coordinator- Annette Thorsted at firstname.lastname@example.org.
+If paperwork needs to be dropped off at the office, please notify Paige.

 Please DO NOT scan and upload directly into the patient’s chart and do not submit a picture of it.